Skyshader77/Lacryma-Hydra/chapter17-0.typ

 "I am Domitian the Dumb.
 I hide behind Ordogan in the battlefield and steal his glory.
 I tell the Emperor that I am the bravest of all men.
 I am only Magister Militum because my fiance is the princess.
 Rawr! " she said with Domitian's baritone voice.
 The tone made her guffaw.

 She flexed his muscles in front of the vanity mirror in the same manner as Claradore's, imaging Domitian perform the gesture in front of Elysian armies.
+All she got in return was a lump of flesh masquerading as a biceps.
+It was risible.
+Her laughter rang through the room.
+Livia rolled in the bed in frustration.
+The beard.
+How men managed to eat without having breadcrumbs infiltrate their facial hair was beyond her.
+Nix stroked Domitian's beard.
+She admitted that it was well maintained yet she could not help but believe that Domitian let his facial hair grow only because people commented on his childish visage.

+_What else is there to do as a man?_ thought Nix.

+She must lift a heavy object.
+Settling for the desk containing Livia's arsenal, Nix put Domitian's arms to good use.
+She ordered his arms under the desk.
+Veins bulged.
+She grunted.
+Again and again.
+Domitian's arms ached.
+The desk did not move an inch.
+How disappointing.
+Nix should not be surprised.
+Disappointment characterized Domitian's life.

 "Fear me, foul Elysians, for my non-existent muscles will terrorize you!" said Nix.
 She heard the bed sheets rustle.